Time Variance Authority: Captain Britain and the Dimensional Development Court

 The concept of a timeline monitoring organization had previously been explored in a Captain Britain story arc originally published in the Marvel UK series The Daredevils #6–8 (1983).
-Written by Alan Moore and Alan Davis, Captain Britain is brought outside of time to the Supreme Omniversal Tribunal in Eden Place to testify before Lord Mandragon, Majestrix of the Dimensional Development Court, on behalf of the former majestrix, Opal Luna Saturnyne.
+Written by Alan Moore and Alan Davis, Captain Britain is brought outside of time to the Supreme Omniversal Tribunal in Eden Place to testify before Lord Mandragon, Majestrix of the Dimensional Development Court, on behalf of former majestrix Saturnyne.
 Saturnyne is accused of failing to protect the multiverse from the creation of a deviant version of Earth-238.

-Before Captain Britain's testimony, Mandragon declares that the Earth-238 universe must be "removed" from the multiverse before it destroys the continuums of the other universes.
+Before Captain Britain's testimony, Mandragon declares that Earth-238 must be "removed" from the multiverse before it destroys the continuums of the other universes.
 Saturnyn's legal counsel, a faceless being referred to as Lord Chancellor, objects, as the destruction of the Earth-238 universe will destroy material evidence of Saturnyne's innocence.
 Lord Mandragon overrules the defense's objection, citing Ominversal Writ clause 723-801-(d).
 He then proceeds to remove the dangerous deviant timestream using crystal technology.

 It is revealed during the trial that the prime Earth that exists in Marvel Comics is Earth-616.
 Because of this story, Alan Moore is usually credited with naming the mainstream Marvel Universe "Earth-616."
 However, Alan Davis has said that it was invented by Dave Thorpe, the previous writer of the UK-published Captain Britain stories.